sjackman/white-spruce-organelles-paper/README.md

-The genome sequences of the plastid and mitochondrion of white spruce (*Picea glauca*) are assembled from whole genome Illumina sequencing data using ABySS and aligned to the Norway spruce (*Picea abies*) using BWA-MEM.
-The putative mitochondrial sequences are classified using *k*-means clustering in R. The plastid genome is 120 kbp, and the putative mitochondrial genome is 6 Mbp.
+The genome sequences of the plastid and mitochondrion of white spruce (*Picea glauca*) are assembled from whole genome Illumina sequencing data using ABySS.
+Whole genome sequencing data contains reads from both the nuclear and organellar genomes.
+Reads of the organellar genomes are abundant, because each cell contains hundreds of mitochondria and plastids.
+One lane of MiSeq data assembles the 124 kbp plastid genome in a single scaffold, and one lane of HiSeq data assembles a putative 6 Mbp mitochondrial genome.
+The raw assembly is expected to be composed of organellar sequence as well as nuclear repeat elements.
+The organellar sequences are separated from the assembly by classifying the sequences using their length, depth of coverage and GC content.
+The genes and repeats of the plastid and mitochondrial genomes are annotated using MAKER-P.

 Introduction
 ============